 Carrot (Daucus carota L.) is an important vegetable because of its large yield per unit area throughout the world and its increasing importance as human food [1, 2].
 It belongs to the family Umbelliferae.
 The carrot is believed to have originated in Asia and now under cultivation in many countries [3, 4].
 It is orange-yellow in color, which adds attractiveness to foods on a plate and makes it rich in carotene, a precursor of vitamin A [5].
 It contains abundant amounts of nutrients such as protein, carbohydrate, fiber, vitamin A, potassium, sodium, thiamine and riboflavin [1, 3, 6, 7] and is also high in sugar [8].
 It is consumed fresh or cooked, either alone or with other vegetables, in the preparation of soups, stews, curries and pies.
-Fresh grated are used in salads and tender roots are pickled [9].
+Fresh grated roots are used in salads and tender roots are pickled [9].
 Its use increases resistance against the blood and eye diseases [3].

-Carrot contains 75-88% water and 8.5-12.5% soluble solids [10-12].
-Water content and soluble solids exert a profound influence on the storage period length, mechanical properties and quality characteristics of fruits and vegetables [9, 11-16].
-Therefore, the present study was carried out to develop a regression model for predicting carrot firmness based on total soluble solids of carrot.
+Fruits and vegetables contain large quantities of water in proportion to their weight.
+Vegetables generally contain 90-96% water while for fruits normally contain 80-90% water [10].
+Carrot contains 75-88% water and 8.5-12.5% soluble solids [11-13].
+Water content and soluble solids exert a profound influence on the storage period length, mechanical properties and quality characteristics of fruits and vegetables [9, 10, 12-16].

+Therefore, the present study was mainly conducted to develop a regression model for predicting carrot firmness based on water content and total soluble solids of carrot.